ff6347/batch-find-and-replace/README.md

 ##files
 In the folder __release__ you can find the full script (batch-find-and-replace.jsx) with the libraries enclosed and an example toml file (batch-find-and-replace.toml).
 This is all you need to get started right away.
 Place them both into your [Scripts Panel](http://help.adobe.com/en_US/indesign/cs/using/WS0836C26E-79F9-4c8f-8150-C36260164A87a.html#WSDCB06999-2544-48c9-B348-888301FC6BA0a)

-If you want to develop on this project clone it with git

-    git clone git://github.com/fabiantheblind/batch-find-and-replace.git

-In the __src__ folder you will find the development files.
-The libraries are external and enclosed in the repository as submodules.
-If you want to set up these you have to run first:

-    git submodule init

-Than update the submodules with

-    git submodule update

-See the progit documentation on submodules [here](http://git-scm.com/book/ch6-6.html).

-To build the release script with all files but together use [grunt](http://gruntjs.com/)

-You need nodejs installed.
-Then run

-    npm install

-in the root of the project.
-Then run grunt

-    grunt

-This should build the whole script into the build folder.

 ##prerequisites
 1. make sure you have a toml file.